bmac/BaseViewModel/README.md

 Examples
 ========
-Your models are already defined on the server why should you  need to redefine them on the server?
 To transform a JavaScript object (model) to a viewModel just pass the model into a viewModel constructor as the first argument.

 ```javascript